grddavies/tidal.nvim/README.md

 tidal.nvim is (another) Neovim plugin for livecoding with [TidalCycles](https://tidalcycles.org)

+## Breaking Changes

+> [!IMPORTANT]
+> This plugin is in an experimental state, and breaking changes may occur until
+> an initial version is released.

 ## Features

-- User commands to start/stop ghci and (optionally) SuperCollider processes in Neovim's built in terminal (see [boot](#boot))
+- Use Ex commands to start/stop ghci and (optionally) SuperCollider processes in Neovim's built in terminal (see [boot](#boot))

 - Send commands to the tidal interpreter using built-in [keymaps](#keymaps)